craftercms/docs/source/by-role/architect/index.rst

 For global deployments where your users are spread across the planet, it's best to deploy CrafterCMS services close to the users where possible.
-This guarantees fast, yet dynamic, responses to the users (CDNs are great, but they won't help you with dynamic nor personalized responses).
+This guarantees fast, yet dynamic, responses to the users (CDNs are great, but they won't help you with dynamic or personalized responses).

 Because CrafterCMS is made up of two main systems: authoring (content authors work here), delivery (content consumers consume from this tier), you can deploy different services in different regions depending on where the users are.

-The authoring clusters are typically deployed closest to the content authors, whereas delivery clusters are spread across geographies where you have end-users.
-Delivery nodes can pull content from an arbitrary number of authoring nodes, and are typically deployed in geographies where your end-users are.
+The authoring clusters are typically deployed closest to the content authors, whereas delivery clusters are spread across geographies where you have end users.
+Delivery nodes can pull content from an arbitrary number of authoring nodes and are typically deployed in geographies where your end users are.

 .. image:: /_static/images/architecture/global-delivery.webp
     :width: 100%